hectornieto/pypro4sail/README.md

 # pyPro4Sail
-Prospect5 and 4SAIL Radiative Transfer Models for simulating the transmission of radiation in leaves and canopies.
+Vectorized vesions of the ProspectD and 4SAIL Radiative Transfer Models for simulating the transmission of radiation in leaves and canopies.

 ## Synopsis

 This project contains *Python* code for *Prospect* and *4SAIL* Radiative Transfer Models (**RTM**) for simulating the transmission of optical and thermal electromagnetic radiation through leaves and vegetated canopies.

+The package also include helpers for inverting the models, either using gradient-based optimization algorithms or regression-based approaches based of forward simulations.

 The project consists of: